CoinOpLLC/mule/BookOfBooks.md

 Manual reconciliation provides an _ultima ratio_ level of flexibility and capacity for integration.
 Custom smart contracts coexist / inter-operate with industry standard contracts (e.g. ICE Futures) which are modeled with "dummy" contracts, with parameters that are walked through their "real world" paths via manual reconciliation, if need be.

+As a simple example, consider the a publicly traded common stock which issues a dividend.
+Having no control or pre-knowledge of the dividend (until announced), the reconciliation of the external state and the internal (`Ledger`) state must be effected manually.

 <!-- research test bed for Ricardian smart contracts -->
 <!-- `deftrade` is `corda` for hobbit capital in the real economy -->